Leox1024/go-blog/content/posts/ProxmoxTrueNas.md

-title = 'Install TrueNas core on PVE' date = 2024-03-14T22:23:01+01:00 description = "In this tutorial I will explain how to install TrueNas Core on PVE."
-categories: [ "Networking", "Server", "Linux", "PVE", "TrueNas"]
+title = 'Install TrueNas core on PVE' date = 2024-03-14T22:23:01+01:00 description = "In this tutorial I will explain how to install TrueNas Core on PVE." categories = [ "Networking", "Server", "Linux", "PVE", "TrueNas"]

 draft = false
 +++